Hawker Hurricane: Design

 An advantage of the steel-tube structure was that cannon shells could pass right through the wood and fabric covering without exploding.
 Even if one of the steel tubes were damaged, the repair work required was relatively simple and could be done by ground crew at the airfield.
-Damage to a stressed skin structure, as used by the Spitfire, required more specialised equipment to repair.
+Damage to a stressed-skin structure, as used by the Spitfire, required more specialised equipment to repair.
 The old-fashioned structure also permitted the assembly of Hurricanes with relatively basic equipment under field conditions.
-Crated Hurricanes were assembled at Takoradi in West Africa and flown across the Sahara to the Middle East theatre and, to save space, some Royal Navy aircraft carriers carried their reserve Sea Hurricanes dismantled into their major assemblies, which were slung up on the hangar bulkheads and deckhead for reassembly when needed.
+Crated Hurricanes were assembled at Takoradi in West Africa and flown across the Sahara to the Middle East theatre, and to save space, some Royal Navy aircraft carriers carried their reserve Sea Hurricanes dismantled into their major assemblies, which were slung up on the hangar bulkheads and deckhead for reassembly when needed.

-In contrast, the contemporary Spitfire used all-metal monocoque construction and was thus both lighter and stronger, though less tolerant of bullet damage.
-With its ease of maintenance, widely set landing gear and benign flying characteristics, the Hurricane remained in use in theatres of operations where reliability, easy handling and a stable gun platform were more important than performance, typically in roles like ground attack.
+In contrast, the contemporary Spitfire used all-metal monocoque construction, thus was both lighter and stronger, though less tolerant of bullet damage.
+With its ease of maintenance, widely set landing gear, and benign flying characteristics, the Hurricane remained in use in theatres of operations where reliability, easy handling, and a stable gun platform were more important than performance, typically in roles such as ground attack.
 One of the design requirements of the original specification was that both the Hurricane and the Spitfire were also to be used as night fighters.
-The Hurricane proved to be a relatively simple aircraft to fly at night, and shot down several German aircraft on night raids.
-From early 1941 the Hurricane was also used as an "intruder" aircraft, patrolling German airfields in France at night to catch bombers taking off or landing.
+The Hurricane proved to be a relatively simple aircraft to fly at night, and they shot down several German aircraft on night raids.
+From early 1941, the Hurricane was also used as an "intruder" aircraft, patrolling German airfields in France at night to catch bombers taking off or landing.